supabase-community/supabase-mcp/README.md

 ### 2. Configure MCP client

+Run `npx mcp-config supabase` to configure your MCP client.
+You'll need the PAT from step 1.
+If you prefer setting up the MCP server manually, please follow these instructions:

+#### Manual Configuration

 Next, configure your MCP client (such as Cursor) to use this server.
 Most MCP clients store the configuration as JSON in the following format:

 ```json